-(1) Florida Statutes provide for a at auction on June 1 of each year certificates are sold, has fully collected all ad valorem revenues
+(1) Florida Statutes provide for a discount of up to four percent for early payment at auction on June 1 of each year as tax certificates.
+The Town, after all tax certificates are sold, has fully collected all ad valorem revenues.